ellennickles/creative-coding-summer-21/homework-ellen.md

 ___

 **Key questions:**
-- How can we interact with our p5 sketches?
+- How can we interact with our p5 sketches even more?
 - How can we use loops to make our programs do all the work?